run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/mobile-and-field-service/use/get-signature-in-attendance.md

 title: Get signature in field service
-Description: This document aims to explain the configuration of CITSmat mobile to receive digital signature in field service.
+Description: This document aims to explain the configuration of CITSmart mobile to receive digital signature in field service.
 #Get signature in field service

-This document aims to explain the configuration of CITSmat mobile so that the technician receives the digital signature of a validator in field service.
+This document aims to explain the configuration of CITSmart mobile (SM and FS) so that the technician receives the digital signature of a validator in field service.

 Before getting started